-The assault on the U.S. mission and nearby CIA annex in Benghazi has turned into a flash point between President Barack Obama, a Democrat, and Republicans.
+The assault on the U.S. mission and nearby CIA annex in Benghazi has turned into a flash point between Democratic President Barack Obama and Republicans.

 Republicans accuse the White House and in particular the U.S. ambassador to the United Nations, Susan Rice, of misleading the public just after the attack by suggesting the assault was a spontaneous act instead of a planned terrorist operation.
 The Obama administration denies misleading anyone and says it discussed information about the Benghazi tragedy as it came in.

 Some Republicans have suggested the administration initially wanted to avoid the idea that it had failed to prevent a terrorist attack, which might have dampened the president’s re-election chances on Nov.
-6. Obama has denied that implication.
+6. Obama, who won a second term, has denied that implication.

 Petraeus, a retired Army four-star general, slipped in and out of the closed sessions unseen by a swarm of media.
 Capitol police cleared journalists and others from hallways where the former CIA director might have been spotted.